rianaminocher/reproducibility-analysis/readme.md

 # data_complete = number of results for which data was complete, or usable
 # analysis_clear = number of results for which analysis steps were clear or executable
 # reproduced = number of results which were successfully reproduced, i.e. corresponded to published results
+# reproduced = number of results which were successfully reproduced, i.e. corresponded to published results
+# scripted = 1/0 whether the study we evaluated had available code

 ```